Poetry and Melancholic Love – by India Roberts

 A technique these poems use, is a question.
 The questions are always towards the end of the poems, when the reader is engrossed in a love on a steady decline.
 The questions beg the reader to remember heartbreak and sadness, and it makes us feel melancholic ourselves to think of love as unsuccessful.
 The questions bundle up the poems, scrunch them and wring them out so that the love is left circling the drain or waiting at a heart’s locked door.
 The questions create the moment where readers are ripped from the escapism they thought they were hiding in.
 To find out what the questions are, read the enticing poems from the links provided.

-If you have enjoyed this article and wish to see more, than make sure to keep updated through our social media page on this website for more free exclusive content!
+If you have enjoyed this article and wish to see more, than make sure to keep updated through our social media page and on this website for more free exclusive content!
 Additionally, if you are a fan of poetry, then make sure to check out our Books page!

 As always, please feel free to comment and share.